HarryPaniccc/DnD/General Notes and Ideas.md

 - Spirit type stuff
 - Talking with no one
 - Kitsune fox totem
-- City of the glass moon
-- Check the soul bound party from Flee, Mortals!.pdf
 - Westenra (Woman lead of Dracula) is a cool name for a Sirkonian Town

 # Rylai